MatixYo/ESP32-Drawing-Robot/README.md

 You can configure the project by changing the `/include/config.h` file.
 Distance between servos and distance of linkages can be configured.

+## Known Issues

+It's possible to select position that is not reachable by the robot.
+This will cause the robot to restart.

 ## Development Server

 To run the development server for the web app, run: